hupratt/chirpy/_posts/2023-03-28-a-simple-phishing-page.md

 ```

 ## Conclusion
 As we saw in this example, hosting a phishing page is a lot easier than you would initially think.
 We were able to act as a middleman between instagram and the user with less than 200 lines of code.
-We also learned not to trust the website just because it has a green lock next to the URL bar and that the only cue taht could have tipped us off was on the URL itself.
+We also learned not to trust the website just because it has a green lock next to the URL bar and that the only cue that could have tipped us off was on the URL itself.
 I wouldn't trust myself to read through each and every letter of every website I go to so here is what I recommend:

 1. Use bookmarks and never click on links outside of those bookmarks
 2. I realize that the above is quite unpractical especially when we consider our children might not have the same dedication to security as we do.
 A much simpler approach would be to set up a local reverse DNS server that blocks out IPs related to advertisement and phishing. `Pihole` is one implementation of that service which I highly recommend.
 The learning curve is also extremely low so I encourage you to give it a try if you're a tinkerer like me